Saving for anything is a pain (sometimes literally).

 And in most cases, it’s the cheapest option after camping.

-Airbnb: A good option if you have a large family.
-Choosing “entire apartment” will be cheaper than booking 2 rooms at a hotel.
+A good option if you have a large family.
+Choosing the “entire apartment” will be cheaper than booking 2 rooms at a hotel.

-You’ll have access to a kitchen, all the amenities, and privacy, especially with younger kids, this could be a winner.
+You’ll have access to a kitchen, all the amenities, and privacy, especially with younger kids.
+This could be a winner.1

-On certain sites you just put in the requirements you’re looking for and narrow your search.
-Think about your budget and click what you can afford!
-Do it.
+On certain sites, you can narrow your search.
+And you should!
+Keep your budget in mind and check out what you can afford!

-Otherwise, you’ll just torture yourself when looking at that seawater infinity pool surrounded by a dreamy view – at 1.000$ a night.
+Otherwise, not only will you not save money but you’ll just torture yourself when looking at that seawater infinity pool surrounded by a dreamy view – at 1.000$ a night.

-We took a 3-week road trip from Los Angeles to San Francisco via Grand Canyon, Arizona, Bryce Canyon and up H1.
+We took a 3-week road trip from Los Angeles to San Francisco via Grand Canyon, Arizona, Bryce Canyon and up Highway 1 to San Francisco.

 Well.. sleeping was so expensive that we had to opt for camping. (which most of the time was fun 🙂